Genivia/RE-flex/doc/index.md

 refers to backtracking-based regex matching that Perl introduced, that could no longer be said to be regular in a true mathematical sense.

-In summary, RE/flex is
+In summary, the design goals of RE/flex are:

-- a *feature-rich replacement* of both [Flex](dinosaur.compilertools.net/#flex) and [Lex](dinosaur.compilertools.net/#lex), preserving the compatibility with the Bison (Yacc) parser generators;
+- a *feature-rich replacement* of both [Flex](dinosaur.compilertools.net/#flex) and [Lex](dinosaur.compilertools.net/#lex), preserving the compatibility with these tools and with the Bison (Yacc) parser generators, but producing source code that is faster than Flex/Lex and is in fact readable by humans.

+- a stand-alone *regex library* is included with RE/flex for fast matching with efficient deterministic finite state machines (FSMs) contructed from patterns of POSIX-mode regular expressions that are extended with lazy quantifiers for lazy repeats, word boundary anchors, Unicode UTF-8, and much more;

 - an *enhancement* of [Boost.Regex](www.boost.org/libs/regex) to use its engine for matching, seaching, splitting and for scanning of tokens on various types of data sources, such as strings, files, and streams of unlimited length.

-- a stand-alone *regex library* is included with RE/flex for fast matching with efficient deterministic finite state machines (FSMs) contructed from patterns of POSIX-mode regular expressions that are extended with lazy quantifiers for lazy repeats, word boundary anchors, Unicode UTF-8, and much more;

 - a *flexible regex framework* that combines the above with a collection of C++ class templates that are easy to use and that offer a rich API for searching,